Kick Back With a Film

 10 Movies All Economists Will Love

-Economics isn't something that can only be learned from books and journals – in fact, as an important part of modern life, there are a number of great movies made about economic themes.
+Economics isn't something that can only be learned from degree programs, books or journals.
+As an important part of modern life, there are also a number of great movies about economic themes.
 From the 2008 financial crisis to the formation of game theory, movies have documented a variety of subjects that will be of interest to economists.
-Next time you're selecting a movie for your movie night, try one of these 10 films that economists will love.
+Next time you're sitting down for movie night, try one of these 10 films that economists will love.

-Another movie based on a true story, this one chronicles the rise and fall of Jordan Belfort, a stockbroker in the 80s who makes millions through fraud and corruption.
+Another movie based on a true story, this one chronicles the rise and fall of Jordan Belfort, a stockbroker in the 80s who made millions through fraud and corruption in the stock market.
 Showing the wildest decadence of the Wall Street boom years, this movie was a hit with the public for its moral ambiguity and an all-star cast headed by Leonardo DiCaprio.

 3. Wall Street

-An earlier film with a similar theme to Wolf of Wall Street, this 80s drama stars Michael Douglas as a stockbroker who gets involves with a corporate raider with nefarious plans.
-Showing life as an 80s trader in its most gauche and excessive, the film delves into issues of morality, wealth, and power in the monied world of high-level corporations.
+An earlier economics film with a similar theme to The Wolf of Wall Street, this 80s drama stars Charlie Sheen as a stockbroker who gets involved with a corporate raider's nefarious plans.
+Showing life as an 80s trader at its most gauche and excessive, the film delves into issues of morality, wealth, and power in the monied world of top corporations.

-Arbitrage is a thriller drama starring Richard Gere as a hedge fund manager who has been engaged in shady accounting practices in secret to try and hide his losses and avoid being arrested for fraud.
+Arbitrage is a thriller drama starring Richard Gere as a hedge fund manager who has been engaged in shady accounting practices in secret.
+He tries to hide his losses and avoid being arrested for fraud.
 After a car accident nearly exposes his secrets, he must decide how to evade the police in order to protect his secret.

-A documentary based on the book Too Big To Fail: The Inside Story of How Wall Street and Washington Fought to Save the Financial System--and Themselves which covers the 2008 financial crisis and how it came about.
-The film is presented from the point of view of the key players in various financial institutions who work to try to prevent a global economic meltdown.
+Too Big To Fail is a documentary based on a book that covers the 2008 financial crisis and how it came about.
+The film is presented from the point of view of the key players (including 2022 Nobel Prize winner Ben Bernanke) in various financial institutions who work to try to prevent a global economic meltdown.

-A fictionalised version of the life of John Nash, the mathematician who created game theory – which went on to become a major topic in economics research.
+A Beautiful Mind is a fictionalized version of John Nash's life, the mathematician who is the namesake of Nash Equilibrium.
 Exploring both Nash's mathematical work and the schizophrenia that he suffered from, this film was a popular success as well as being highly rated by historians and those in the field of mathematics.

 8. Margin Call

-Another movie about the 2008 financial crisis, this fictionalised drama is set over 24 hours at a large Wall Street investment bank as the crisis begins to unfold.
+Another economics movie about the 2008 financial crisis, this fictionalized drama is set over 24 hours at a large Wall Street investment bank as the crisis begins to unfold.
 A high energy and dramatic movie with a cast of famous names, this one is not to be missed.

 10. Inside Job

-Another documentary about the financial system, this movie focuses on the US in particular and the way that the financial services industry has grown in power and has fostered corruption over the last few decades.
-Split into five parts, it briefly tackles the history of the finance industry before moving on to the early 2000s bubble, the crisis, and the current state of affairs.
+A top movie in economics about the financial system, this movie focuses on the US in particular and the way that the financial services industry has grown in power and has fostered corruption over the last few decades.
+Split into five parts, it briefly tackles the history of the finance industry before moving on to the early 2000s bubble, the crisis, and the state of affairs as of 2010.